ioet/python-pizza-planet/README.md

 python3 -m venv venv
 ```

-- Activate the virtual environment
+- Activate the virtual environment (In vscode if you select the virtual env for your project it will activate once you open a new console window)

 _For linux/MacOS users:_